noahhenry/depth-of-parentheses/README.md

 i.e. `"(()((())))()"`

 Wait...
-What if the string is not symetrical?
+What if the string is not symmetrical?

 ## 2nd Objective
-Add some logic to determine if the string of parentheses are not symmetrical.
+Add some logic to determine if the string of parentheses is not symmetrical.
 Maybe indicate which parenthesis type there are more of?

 i.e. `"(())())))"`